Brain Research Foundation 2014 Seed Grant Guidelines

 Publications resulting in projects funded in whole or part by the BRF seed grant will acknowledge the BRF as a funding source.

-To be eligible, PI must be a tenure-track or tenured Assistant or Associate Professor at an invited institution
+To be eligible, PI must be a full-time Assistant or Associate Professor at an invited institution

 , working in the area of studies of brain function.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.